The leap from Scientist to Muralist

 What I do for work has become one of the hardest questions.
 “Muralist, aquafit instructor, swim trainer, suite attendant” is not the response I ever expected to give.
 Balancing multiple roles, from teaching and training at the gym to painting murals, has created an unconventional but fulfilling lifestyle that fits me.

-This year was challenging mentally, physically, and financially, but it was worth it.
+The year was challenging mentally, physically, and financially, but was so worth it.
 Everything I do now aligns with my passions, I’ve built a foundation I’m proud of, and I am starting to turn a profit.

-In 2025, I’m looking forward to expanding my mural portfolio, deepening my connections, and continuing to build on this incredible journey.
+In 2025, I’m expanding my mural portfolio, deepening my connections, and continuing to build on this incredible journey.